 This portfolio is a socially responsible version of the Permanent Portfolio with one additional asset class.
 This is done to incorporate some of the characteristics of a few other notable lazy portfolios.

 The above is another variation that uses a Socially Responsible Investing tilt.
-Instead of using a total stock market fund, you’d replace with the Goldman Sachs JUST U.S. large-cap equity fund (or other SRI-equivalent).
+Instead of using a total stock market fund, you’d replace with the Goldman Sachs JUST U.S. large-cap equity fund (or an SRI-equivalent).

 If you’d like to see the original Golden Butterfly allocation, head here.